re-data/re-data/getting_started/toy_shop_analysis/README.md

 You can find toy shop data here.
 Toy shop started operating on 1 January 2021.

+Toy shop data is stored in Postgres (re_data also works with BigQuery, Snowflake & Redshift)

 ### Create re_data project

-Currently it's doing ok, but want to know something more than that from data they are collecting.
 First we install re_data into our python environment.

 ```
 pip install re_data